SMAC-Group/course_intro_statistics/slides/chapter2_03.md

 ---

-which will returns if we indicate `/` as the arithmetic operator :
+if we indicate `/` as the arithmetic operator, it will return:
 ```out
  number1 <- 20
  number2 <- 5